a-mykh/dsa/LeetCode/781-rabbits-in-forest/problem.md

 ---

 There is a forest with an unknown number of rabbits.
-We asked n rabbits **"How many rabbits have the same color as you?"** and collected the answers in an integer array `answers` where `answers[i]` is the answer of the `ith` rabbit.
+We asked n rabbits **"How many rabbits have the same color as you?"** and collected the answers in an integer array `answers` where `answers[i]` is the answer of the `i-th` rabbit.

 Given the array `answers`, return _the minimum number of rabbits that could be in the forest_.